 The story plot might be interesting, but without a good character, there is no motivation for a player to reach the climax of our narration.

 With this realization, now it’s time to see what should be done to make good character development.
 So, let’s break down and narrow down the road map of character development in video games.

 What are the Strong Suits of a Solid Video Game Character?

-If you go through the list of your favorite character, you will see a series of common points that they carry and share among them.
+If you go through the list of your favorite character, you will see a series of common points that they carry and share among them in best game companies.
 The following points ought to be among those points no matter what the genre or category of video games their title belongs to: